 When Can Lower Credit Score Borrowers Apply for FHA?

-Typically there’s a step-down effect across the lending landscape.
-One lender will slightly loosen guidelines, followed by others.
+Typically, there’s a step-down effect across the lending landscape.
+One lender will slightly loosen guidelines, followed by others until a majority function similarly.
 If the new standards work, lenders loosen a bit more.

 Despite when lenders adopt FHA’s new policy, there is strong reason to believe that they will.
 Thousands of renters who have been locked out of homeownership due to an imperfect credit history could finally qualify.